Analytics Query Language (GAQL)

 TIMEFRAME 2009-03-10:2009-04-10

 Like profiles, “DEFAULT” can be specified to say “use the default I have specified for this report or session”.
-The named timeframes which GAQL recognizes are listed in the table below.
+The named timeframes which AQL recognizes are listed in the table below.

 Timeframe nameMeaning